cardano2vn/deepfunding/R3-NEW-10 MeAI tool for healthcare system/README.md

+# R3-NEW-10 MeAI tool for healthcare system - Milestone 2 Report
+## Date: 13 Mar 2024
+Detail report is at [here](https://github.com/cardano2vn/deepfunding/blob/main/R3-NEW-10%20MeAI%20tool%20for%20healthcare%20system/DFR3-NEW10-MS2.pdf)

+TLDR:
+In this report we explain detail what we did in:
+3. R&D AI models
+3.1 R&D object detection models
+3.2 Do experiments to find the most suitable models

+4. Training AI models
+4.1 Training AI models with the prepared data
+4.2 Evaluating trained models
+4.3 Convert models for deploying

 # R3-NEW-10 MeAI tool for healthcare system - Milestone 1 Report
 ## Date: 16 Jan 2024
 Contents: Here is snapshot of our proposal activities